All Episodes

 Now he's got like hair exactly my colour.

-Yeah, I mine just went slightly less dark than most people's did, but I'm still like you can see pictures of me as the milky bar kid when I was younger, if you'd like.
+But I'm still like, you can see pictures of me as the Milky Bar kid when I was younger, if you'd like.

 Apparently, Nick Fuentes has declared war on Gavin Wax.

-Uh yeah, I saw a clip of that, but I think this Sigil Stone is also pointing out that Nick is doing that while after already uh trying to get his followers to mass flag other accounts as well.
+Yeah, I saw a clip of that, but I think this Sigil Stone is also pointing out that Nick is doing that while after already trying to get his followers to mass flag other accounts as well.

-Yeah, but a lot of it is just interfactional fighting on some of the uh some of the edges of the right.
+Yeah, but a lot of it is just interfactional fighting on some of the edges of the right.

-Uh that's a random name says everything about our system screams longhouse.
+That's a random name says, everything about our system screams Longhouse.

-Because I have seen some things where it was like um some guy posting on Reddit saying that uh no, no, it was a woman posting on Reddit saying that she was a HR uh person who was in charge of hiring new starters, and uh she was on a video call with some guy who's doing a really great interview, giving all the right answers, seemed like a good fit.
+I've seen some, we should cover it at some point, like the HR lady phenomenon because I have seen some things where it was like some guy posting on Reddit saying that no, no, it was a woman posting on Reddit saying that she was a HR person who was in charge of hiring new starters, and she was on a video call with some guy who's doing a really great interview, giving all the right answers, seemed like a good fit.

 Sorry, sorry, you rejected a guy for a job because he visibly wanted the job.